AliceEnjoyer/Dijkstra-s-algorithm/README.md

 # Dijkstra-s-algorithm
-it is an application for CHSBC that uses Dijkstra's algorithm
+it is an application that implements Dijkstra's algorithm